Current as of December 2020 | Download print version (in PDF)

 - Law on Encouraging the Establishment and Development of Small and Medium Enterprises, Law 346/2004, amended by Law 62/2014

 - Law on Social Economy, Law 219/2015

 III.
 Relevant Legal Forms

 An association is defined as a “subject of law constituted of three or more persons who, on the basis of an agreement, share, without being entitled to restitution, their material contribution, their knowledge and their lucrative activity, in order to accomplish activities of general interest, of collective interest, or, if such be the case, of their personal, non-patrimonial [not-for-profit] interest” (Governmental Ordinance 26/2000 Article 4).
 Law 246/2005 eliminated the lists of qualifying general interest and collective interest activities that appeared in earlier legislation.
-“General interest” and “collective interest” are discussed further in Section B. Starting in 2016, initial patrimony (in cash or in kind) for an association is 200 Romanian Lei (RON) (approximately $50).
+“General interest” and “collective interest” are discussed further in Section B. Starting in 2020, initial patrimony (in cash or in kind) for an association is at an association’s members’ discretion.

-The founding members of an association must produce a statute and constitutive act that govern the association (Governmental Ordinance 26/2000 Article 6).
+The founding members of an association must produce a statute that governs the association (Governmental Ordinance 26/2000 Article 6).
 An association acquires the status of a legal entity upon registering with the clerk of the court where the organization has its headquarters (Government Ordinance 26/2000 Articles 7 and 8).

 Two or more foundations or associations may establish a federation.
 A federation acquires legal status upon registration with the clerk’s office in the jurisdiction in which it will have its headquarters.
 Federations are generally subject to the law regulating associations (Governmental Ordinance 26/2000 Articles 35-36).
 The foundations and associations that make up the membership of a federation retain their own separate legal status, as well as their patrimony (Governmental Ordinance 26/2000 Article 36(2)).